Dilemma: Terminology

 The term dilemma is attributed by Gabriel Nuchelmans to Lorenzo Valla in the 15th century, in later versions of his logic text traditionally called Dialectica.
 Valla claimed that it was the appropriate Latin equivalent of the Greek dilemmaton.
 Nuchelmans argued that his probable source was a logic text of c.
 1433 of George of Trebizond.
 He also concluded that Valla had reintroduced to the Latin West a type of argument that had fallen into disuse.

 Valla's neologism did not immediately take hold, preference being given to the established Latin term complexio, used by Cicero, with conversio applied to the upsetting of dilemmatic reasoning.
 With the support of Juan Luis Vives, however, dilemma was widely applied by the end of the 16th century.

-A dilemma is often phrased as "you must accept either A, or B", where A and B are propositions each leading to some further conclusion.
+A dilemma is often phrased as "you must accept either A, or B", where A and B are propositions, each leading to some subsequent conclusion.
 In the case where this is true, it can be called a "dichotomy", but when it is not true, the dilemma constitutes a false dichotomy, which is a logical fallacy.
 Traditional usage distinguished the dilemma as a "horned syllogism" from the sophism that attracted the Latin name cornutus.
 The original use of the word horns in English has been attributed to Nicholas Udall in his 1548 book Paraphrases, translating from the Latin term cornuta interrogatio.